 - IPTVTOPS – Rating 5/5 ( 43 Reviews )

-Agile has the potential to permeate all aspects of software development and delivery.
-It is designed to be deeply integrated into the management framework.
-To achieve this level of expansion and integration, a continuous improvement approach and an ongoing journey towards Agile implementation are necessary.
+Agile holds the potential to transform all facets of software production and delivery.
+It is intended to be a deeply-immersed part of the managerial framework.
+To reach this scale of growth and incorporation, an ongoing approach to improvement and a perpetual journey towards the application of Agile are required.

-In this article, I will discuss some essential ingredients you will need for this journey, as well as the milestones and guidelines to keep moving forward in the right direction.
+In this piece, I will discuss some vital elements you will need throughout this journey, along with the benchmarks and rules that will keep pushing you in the right direction.

 The Pilot Testing

-Just like Agile emphasizes the importance of “Minimum Viable Product” and “Iterative development,” it applies the same principles to its own implementation.
+Similar to the way Agile reiterates the significance of the “Minimum Viable Product” and “Incremental Development”, it also applies the same tenets to its own application.

-Experimentation, learning, and iterations are fundamental aspects of every process, but they need to be explicitly recognized as necessary ingredients for successful Agile implementation.
-We needed a success story to kickstart our Agile journey and convince everyone within the organization about the importance of Agile in our context (learn more here).
+Experimentation, acquiring knowledge, and consecutive iterations are vital aspects of all processes, yet these are needed to be explicitly acknowledged as necessary components for a successful implementation of Agile.
+We yearned for a success story that could ignite our Agile journey and persuade everyone in the firm about the significance of Agile in our context (read more here).

 Figure 1